Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation

 \subsection{Interest Composition}

-Users' single interest from each aspect obtained from previous step is still not sufficient enough for recommendation.
+Users' single interests from each aspect obtained from the previous step are still not sufficient for recommendation.
 Therefore, interest composition is needed to capture higher-order features.
-We design two interest composition mechanisms, intra- and inter-meta-path interest compositions, to generate new composited interests by combining features within single meta-path interest representation and across different meta-path interest representations.
+We design two interest composition mechanisms, intra- and inter-meta-path interest compositions, to generate new composited interests by combining features within a single meta-path interest representation and across different meta-path interest representations.

 \paragraph{Intra-meta-path interest composition} is conducted by composing each pair of elements from a single interest representation $\textbf{e}_p^{ui}$ of a user in each aspect,